paulo-herrera/PyEVTK/README.md

 =============

     - Numpy.
 Tested with Numpy 1.8.0 to 1.13.3.
+    - Scipy only to export points as a triangular irregular network (TIN).
+      Tested with Scipy 1.2.

 It is compatible with both Python 2 (2.7+) and Python 3 (3.3+).
 Since version 0.9 it is only compatible with VTK 6.0 and newer versions.